-The following table shows wildcards that extract additional properties.
+This table shows wildcards that extract additional properties.
 Each wildcard includes an example of properties that were extracted and may change during a failover.
 Your actual results will vary depending on how your system is set up.

-Wildcard Notes jive.cluster.jgroup.servers.a % populate this table automatically.
-For example, remove the values in the following property: jive.cluster.jgroup.servers.address.8aa5ce1c-f15b-4d2e-ba90-f9cf424af3b2 jive.cache.voldemort.server 9f3/6f68e a DNS name or a virtual IP, then the values of extracted properties do not need to change.
+Wildcard Notes jive.clus- ter.jgroup.servers.ad- dress% Remove all values in the event of a failover.
+Upon restart, the web application populates this table automatically.
+For example, remove the values in the following prop- erty; ive.cluster.jgroup.servers.address.8aa5ce1c- f15b-4d2e-ba90-f9cf424af3b2 jive.cache.volde- mort.servers.address% If you use a DNS name or a virtual IP, then the values of extracted properties do not need to change.
 However, if the IP address of the cache server in the new data center is different than the IP address of the cache server in the failed data center, then this property and any of its children should be updated with the valid IP address or DNS name.
 For example, you may need to update the value in jive.cache.voldemort.servers.address.1

+Wildcard Notes

-Wildcard Notes jive.analytics.% If you use a DNS name or a virtual IP, then the values of extracted properties do not need to change.
-However, if the IP address of the cache server in the new data center is different than the IP address of the cache server in the failed data center, then thejive.analytics.database.serverURL property should be updated with the valid IP address or DNS name.
-In addition, you may need to updatejive.analytics.database.username andjive.analytics.database.password if they change, but generally they wouldn't.
-Extracted properties that might change: jive.analytics.database.serverURL jive.analytics.database.username jive.analytics.database.password jive.dv.% The jive.dv.service.hosts may need to change if the IP address or domain name changes for the new data center, making it different from the failed data center.
-Extracted properties that might change: • jive.dv.service.hosts %smtp% The mail.smtp.host or mail.smtp.port may need to change if the host or port changes for the new data center making it different from the failed data center.
-Extracted properties that might change: • mail.smtp.host • mail.smtp.port %ldap% The ldap.host, ldap.port or ldap.sslEnabled may need to change if the values change for the new data center, making them different from the failed data center.
-Extracted properties that might change: Idap.host Idap.port Idap.sslEnabled
+jive.analytics.% If you use a DNS name or a virtual IP, then the values of extracted properties do not need to change.
+However, if the IP address of the cache server in the new data center is different than the IP address of the cache server in the failed data center, then thejive.analyt- ics.database.serverURL property should be updated with the valid IP address or DNS name.
+In addition, you may need to updatejive.analytics.database.user- name andjive.analytics.database.password if they change, but generally they don't.

+Extracted properties that might change:

+•jive.analytics.database.serverURL

+•jive.analytics.database.username

+•jive.analytics.database.password

-Wildcard Notes %checkmail% The checkmail.host, checkmail.port or checkmail.protocol may need to change if the values change for the new data center, making them different from the failed data center.
-Extracted properties that might change: checkmail.host checkmail.port checkmail.protocol %activity% The jive.activitymanager.endpoints may need to change if the value changes for the new data center, making it different from the failed data center.
-Extracted properties that might change: • jive.activitymanager.endpoints %appsmarket% The jive.appsmarket.id may need to change if the value changes for the new data center, making it different from the failed data center.
-Extracted properties that might change: • jive.appsmarket.id
+jive.dv.% The jive.dv.service.hosts may need to change if the IP address or domain name changes for the new data center, making it different from the failed data center.
+Extracted properties that might change: • jive.dv.service.hosts

+%smtp% The mail.smtp.host or mail.smtp.port may need to change if the host or port changes for the new data center making it different from the failed data center.

+Extracted properties that might change:

+• mail.smtp.host

+• mail.smtp.port

+%ldap% The ldap.host, ldap.port, and ldap.sslEnabled may need to change if the values change for the new data center, making them different from the failed data cen- ter.

+Extracted properties that might change:

+• ldap.host

+• ldap.port

+• ldap.sslEnabled

+Wildcard Notes

+%checkmail% The checkmail.host, checkmail.portOf checkmail.pro- tocol may need to change if the values change for the new data center, making them different from the failed data center.

+Extracted properties that might change:

+• checkmail.host

+• checkmail.port

+• checkmail.protocol

+%activity% The jive.activitymanager.endpoints may need to change if the value changes for the new data center, making it different from the failed data center.

+Extracted properties that might change:

+• jive.activitymanager.endpoints

-Rebuilding an On-prem HA Search Service
+Rebuilding On-prem HA Search Service